KScott6/GRAIN_Pipeline/genome_integration/README_user.md

 Skip this step if you are following the GRAIN pipeline and have your own genome assemblies/annotations in hand already.

 MycoTools has the option to download genomes/annotations straight from NCBI and JGI.
 However, it is limited to only downloading accessions/portals which have BOTH assemblies and annotations.
+Even if NCBI genomes have annotations, I prefer using my scripts to integrate them into mycotools (vs downloading via mycotools ncbi_dwld), because my scripts prepare the accession metadata for our metadata catalog.

 Note: I've noticed the stored metadata in some rare NCBI accessions will completely break the download step for MycoTools.
 Who inserts a "\t" into a metadata field??